"

 5.1 Introduction to Inclusive Course Design

-Addy et al. (2023) summarize the three steps for instructors to take to design an inclusive course and implement inclusive pedagogy:
+Addy et al. (2021) summarize the three steps for instructors to take to design an inclusive course and implement inclusive pedagogy:

-• Step 1: understanding the necessity for inclusive teaching;
+• Step 1: Understanding the necessity for inclusive teaching;

-• Step 2: becoming comfortable with a working definition of inclusive teaching;
+• Step 2: Becoming comfortable with a working definition of inclusive teaching;

-• Step 3: creating a roadmap for an inclusive course.
+• Step 3: Creating a roadmap for an inclusive course.
 A “roadmap typically takes the shapes of forms in a syllabus” (p.
 47 ).

-• Clearly defined learning outcomes help students understand what they are expected to learn and achieve by the end of the course.
+• Clearly defined course outcomes help students understand what they are expected to learn and achieve by the end of the course.
 These outcomes should be measurable, achievable, and relevant to diverse student needs.

 5.1.1 Principles of Inclusive Syllabus Design